thecartercenter/nemo/docs/production-setup.md

 ### Upgrading

+**IMPORTANT**: If you are upgrading from v5.x or earlier, see the instructions below on converting to PostgreSQL.

 When new versions of ELMO are released, you will want to upgrade.
 To do so, ssh to your server and change to the `elmo` directory, then:

     git pull